isglobal-brge/dsOMOP/README.md

 ## Acknowledgements

-The development of dsOMOP has been notably supported by the **RadGen4COPD**, **P4COPD**, and **DATOS-CAT** projects.
+The development of dsOMOP has been supported by the **RadGen4COPD**, **P4COPD**, and **DATOS-CAT** projects.
 These collaborations have not only provided essential financial backing but have also affirmed the project's relevance and application in significant research endeavors.

 ## Contact